 Romania is located in Southeastern Europe and is characterized by a temperate continental climate.
-This means there are four seasons here: spring, summer, autumn and winter.
+This means there are four seasons here: spring, summer, autumn, and winter.

 Because the temperature is just right, October is an ideal month when you can visit some of the best Romanian destinations.

-You still get plenty of daylight and the sun rays will help you warm up on when the days get more chilly.
+You still get plenty of daylight and the sun rays will help you warm up when the days get more chilly.

-Not to mention the fact that in Romania, you can find some of the most beautiful fall attractions, where nature follows its course and transforms the views into Instagram-worthy photos which need no filter.
+Not to mention the fact that in Romania, you can find some of the most beautiful fall attractions, where nature follows its course and transforms the views into Instagram-worthy photos that need no filter.